Online Engineering Programs Home

 For those looking to manage larger projects and gain more responsibility, the CAPM establishes your understanding of the fundamental knowledge, terminology, and processes of effective process management through a three-hour, 150-question test.
 Applicants must have either 1,500 hours of project experience or 23 hours of project management education.
 Those who successfully earn the CAPM must recertify every three years.

 For those looking to validate their competence to lead and direct projects and teams, the PMP is the gold standard, with those who hold it earning an average of 25 percent more than non-holders.
-This is a certification for experienced project managers who have over 4,500 hours of experience directing or leading projects and at least 35 hours of project management education.
+This certification is for experienced project managers with over 4,500 hours of experience directing or leading projects and at least 35 hours of project management education.
 Applicants must successfully pass the four-hour, 180-question exam for certification.
-To maintain your PMP, you must earn 60 professional development units (PDUs) every three years.
+You must earn 60 professional development units (PDUs) every three years to maintain your PMP.

 Helpful Resources for Engineering Project Managers

-TThe world of project management is constantly evolving and to keep pace, many engineering project managers choose to join professional societies closely related to their area of specialty.
+The world of project management is constantly evolving, and to keep pace, many engineering project managers choose to join professional societies closely related to their specialty area.
 These societies act as a bridge to the larger, global conversation and host conferences, educational resources, and further certifications for engineering project managers, acting as a critical link to the constant learning necessary to be a successful engineering project manager at the top echelons of the industry.

 • International Project Management Association (IPMA)